International Cavaliers

-The International Cavaliers were an ad hoc cricket team made up of famous cricketers in order to encourage local cricket.
-Their teams included many prominent cricketers from the 1940s, 1950s, 1960s and 1970s as many retired veterans and talented young players were in the team at one point or another.
+The International Cavaliers were an ad hoc cricket team based in England, made up of famous cricketers.
+The team were most active between 1965 and 1970 and included many prominent cricketers from the 1940s, 1950s, 1960s and 1970s as many retired veterans and talented young players were in the team at one point or another.

+History

+Tours

 International tours were arranged to South Africa in 1960–61, Africa and India in 1962–63 and the West Indies in 1964–65, 1965–66 and 1969–70.
 These were usually made up of Test players whose countries were not touring that season (a more common occurrence at the time) or who were not required for their Test side.